grainme/Competitive_Programming/CodeForces/TOPICS/Greedy/readme.md

 For more details and examples of the Greedy approach, refer to the code and explanations provided in the corresponding files.

+I'm writing this from VIM editor, please make sure to delete this as soon as possible via the github interface!